23 Ways (and Counting) for Kids to Bypass Your Parental Controls

 Teens bypass family network parental controls by simply using cell phone carrier data plan on their phones instead of WiFi.
 Or use their phones as hotspots to get online.
 Or if you monitor and filter the cell phone data, a free WiFi at the nearest Starbucks, or friend’s house, or any unsecured hotspot WiFi nearby.

 Solution: Monitor data usage on your account – note if it is used at home when they are supposed to be using free WiFi.
 If that’s what they are doing, have a talk, put limits on their data through your cell service provider or screen time management solution of your choice, or take the phone away.
 If your neighbors have an unsecured WiFi your kid uses, asked them to put a password on.
 Starbucks…nothing much you can do besides keeping the kid at home or adding another layer of parental controls.
-Paid parental controls subscription services on the market can control the content on children’s devices regardless which WiFi network or data they use.
+Paid parental controls subscription services like Gryphon Outbound and others can control the content on children’s devices regardless which WiFi network or data they use.
 If your child’s phone is set up with comprehensive parental controls, time limits and content restrictions should work even when kids are away from home.
 Unless they find another loophole, of course.

 13. Reboot the laptop or PC with an alternative operating system